VCHSRobots/Pinball/Documentation/notes.md

 * Calculate by adding all bytes in the message together and then only keeping the least significant byte.
 * The checksum itself is not part of the calculation.

+## Timming Tests and Measurements
+1. To transmit a 0-byte payload, and receive a 3 byte payload requries about 1.7 ms.  Therefore, assume about 3-5 ms per message.
+7 nodes, is about 40ms.
+2. To do a show() on 200 neo pixels takes somewhere between 0.9 and 2.2 ms.   For 10 neo pixels, it still takes as much as a millisecond, but average time is around 0.5 ms.
+3. To sense 3 inputs, in a counting loop and do something simple with the data takes 16 usecs.